feedhenry-raincatcher/raincatcher-mono/README.md

 ### Fetching and updating changes to the individual remotes

-Run `./scripts/fetch` to pick up any new updates to git remotes containing the individual modules.
+Run `node scripts fetch` to pick up any new updates to git remotes containing the individual modules.

-`./scripts/merge-all <<gitref:master>> <<remote-prefix>>` will then merge the `gitref` reference/branch from the default or prefixed set of remotes.
+`node scripts merge-all` will then merge the `gitref` reference/branch from the default or prefixed set of remotes.

 *Examples*:

-- `./scripts/fetch-and-merge`: merges all changes to default remotes' `master` branches
+- `node scripts fetch-and-merge`: merges all changes to default remotes' `master` branches
-- `./scripts/fetch-and-merge RAINCATCH-123`: merges all changes to default remotes' `RAINCATCH-123` branches
+- `node scripts fetch-and-merge RAINCATCH-123`: merges all changes to default remotes' `RAINCATCH-123` branches
-- `./scripts/fetch-and-merge RAINCATCH-123 'myGhUsername-'`: merges all changes to `RAINCATCH-123` branches from `myGhUsername-`-prefixed remotes
+- `node scripts fetch-and-merge RAINCATCH-123 'myGhUsername-'`: merges all changes to `RAINCATCH-123` branches from `myGhUsername-`-prefixed remotes